4d/docs/docs/Notes/updates.md

 #### Behavior changes

-- Some errors were "catchable" by your [error handling method](../Concepts/error-handling.md) in interpreted mode only.
+- Some errors were catchable by your [error handling method](../Concepts/error-handling.md) in interpreted mode only.
 A fix has been done, so that the following errors will now be caught also in compiled mode: *Indice out of range*, *Type incompatible*, and *Dereferencing a Null pointer*.
-However, for such errors, on Intel processors only, the procedure is still interrupted as before(1), whereas on Apple Silicon processors the procedure is only interrupted if you call the `ABORT` command.
+However on Intel processors, for such errors except accessing a character beyond the end of a text, the procedure is still interrupted as before, whereas on Apple Silicon processors the procedure is only interrupted if you call the [`ABORT`](https://doc.4d.com/4dv20/help/command/en/page156.html) command.
-(1) except for accessing a character beyond the end of a text, which does not cause an `ABORT`, unlike accesses outside boundaries of a BLOB or an array.
 - 4D no longer includes an internal PHP interpreter.
 You need to [set up and run your own PHP interpreter](https://blog.4d.com/deprecation-of-php-commands-and-removal-of-4d-built-in-php-interpreter) to use PHP commands.